Edible Art at Tartistry

 Crust to Filling Ratio

-The ratio of filling inside the tart shell was very good.
+The ratio of filling inside the butter tart shell was excellent.
 The tart was about 90% full, making every bite of the butter tart fairly even in the taste experience.

 These tarts from Tartistry are a wonderful light dessert treat.
 They are not too big, but the flavour is huge.
 They would pair nicely with a good cup of tea or a cup of coffee as you sit out on your patio listening to the birds.
 This is exactly what I am doing as I write this.
 It’s very comforting.